vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 huga

 According to the Siddhantic rules, the lunar calendar is pegged on to the solar calendar, and so it is the luni-solar calendar with which we are at present concerned.
-It has already been shown that the length of the Sūrya Siddhanta year is greater than the year of the seasons (i.e., the tropical year) by about 24 minutes.
+It has already been shown that the length of the Sūrya Siddhānta year is greater than the year of the seasons (i.e., the tropical year) by about 24 minutes.
 As a result of this the seasons have

 INDIAN, CALENDAR